 Success indicates the ruler of the region has adopted your religion, not the populace.
-This is useful in getting a bonus on converting the populace, and is easier than convincing everyone - but is also a cause for revolt and unrest in the region or city.
+This is useful in getting a bonus on converting the populace, and is easier than convincing everyone but is also a cause for revolt and unrest in the region or city.

 See Religious Conversion [9.3.8].
 Cannot be executed by a Mercenary or Feudal Allied Leader.
-Multiple Leaders (of the same, proper religion) can cooperate on a Religious Conversion action, with each acting at their full Charisma rating.
+Multiple Leaders (of the same, proper religion) can cooperate on a Religious Conversion action, in which case each Leader's attempt is resolved separately with full Charisma rating.